Vercii/aws-cpe-notes/simplified-notes.md

 - IAM ensures that every component only has the permissions it needs.

 Security isn't optional, it's something you add from the beginning.

+## 6. Monitoring
+- CloudTrail - Records every API call and action made in your AWS account.
+It logs who made the request, when it happened, and what changes were made.
+This is useful for auditing activities like IAM changes or VPC configuration updates.

+- CloudWatch - Monitors the health and performance of your AWS resources.
+You can create dashboards to visualize important metrics and set up alerts when something goes wrong.

+CloudWatch gives you the performance metrics while CloudTrail gives you the audit trail when things go wrong.

+<b>Summary:</b>
+- CloudWatch - Shows what happens.
+- CloudTrail - Shows the cause.